slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 Dialog is like a window, but it has buttons that are automatically laid out.

-A Dialog should have one main element as child, that is not a button. he dialog can have any number of `StandardButton` widgets or other buttons with the `dialog-button-role` property.
+A Dialog should have one main element as child, that isn't a button. he dialog can have any number of `StandardButton` widgets or other buttons with the `dialog-button-role` property.
 The buttons will be placed in an order that depends on the target platform at run-time.